noppoMan/Prorsum/README.md

 # Prorsum
-A Go like concurrent system + simple net networking libraries for Swif
+A Go like concurrent system + networking/http libraries for Swif

 ⚠️ Prorsum is in early development and pretty experimental.